 You are not required to remove your clothing during a chiropractic visit.
 During the first visit a chiropractor may ask you to get into a gown for the exam or while taking x-rays.
 This ensures that there are no artifacts that show up on the x-ray.

 Yes, chiropractic care is safe for people of all ages.
-Here at Aspire Chiropractic, we see newborns to geriatric patients.
+Here at Aspire Integrated Health, we see newborns to geriatric patients.